dann-y/crypto-viewer-react/README.md

+Hello!

-This cryptocurrency viewer was created using React along with React Router and chart.js.
+This cryptocurrency viewer was created using React, React Hooks, React Router and chart.js.

 It was designed and made responsive using the Tailwind CSS framework.

-Cryptocurrency data was fetched using the CoinGecko API.
+Cryptocurrency data was provided by the CoinGecko API.

+If you have any questions feel free to reach out!